People always ask me the same question about AdWords:

 Now, let’s check out those industry average conversions from the same study:

 If you remember, the industry average CPC for ecommerce was only around a dollar.
 In fact, it was one of cheapest CPC’s on the entire list.

 But if you now look at the average conversion rates, you’ll see why.

-Their conversion rates are also among the lowest at only around a percent or two.
+Their conversion rates are also among the lowest.

 What does it matter if CPCs are ‘inexpensive’ if the conversions are equally low?